kumarutkarsh99/lecturelens_frontend/README.md

 ### Infrastructure and Deployment
 - Railway for backend and database hosting
-- Render or Vercel for frontend hosting
+- Vercel for frontend hosting

 ---